-We realize empathy, when we empathize with someone (including ourselves) or something, through an unexpected realization.
+We realize empathy, when we suddenly empathize with someone (including ourselves) or something, through an unexpected realization.

 Empathizing points to B. an experience, where we’re feeling as if we’re connected as one with an “other,” as opposed to A. disconnected or at odds with them.